-Fortunately, I had been able to purchase for the same amount of money simply by changing my shopping habits.
+Fortunately, I had been able to purchase groceries for the same amount of money simply by changing my shopping habits.

 In conjunction with that, I decided to try cooking ahead to fill my freezer.

-By night 5 of my schedule, I usually am too tired, don’t want to cook and end up buying take out because I don’t have a plan.
+By night 5 of my schedule, I usually am too tired, don’t want to cook, and end up buying take out because I don’t have a plan.

 Well now I was a woman with a plan and I planned to succeed.

 Once a Month Cooking

-This blogger spoke about her practise of doing a semi-annual “clean your pantry challenge”.
+This blogger spoke about her practice of doing a semi-annual “clean your pantry challenge”.

 Then, I organized the contents and made a menu plan which incorporated the ingredients I had on hand.